yujiri8/yujiri.xyz/argument/fizzy_trans.md

 TEMPLATE DEFAULT
 DESC An experience I had reinforcing my negative perception of trannies as sexist assholes who can't take disagreement.

-I've [explained](/protagonism/gender) why I disapprove of transgenderism, but my case isn't completely airtight - as main_gi once pointed out to me, it's possible for all I know that most trans people have a legitimate genetic issue that causes their "discomfort" rather than them having sexist attitudes.
+*[My beliefs about transgenderism](/protagonism/gender) have changed since this event.
+I leave it up for historical interest and because these trenders are a good illustration of why I believed what I did - I actually think this record serves as a sort of exonerating evidence for me.*

-Well today, I followed an invite to Fizzy the Mutualist's Discord server.
+Today, I followed an invite to Fizzy the Mutualist's Discord server.
 I thought it was a great opportunity to learn about mutualism, an anarchist ideology I knew very little about.
 Who knew, maybe mutualism has the next insight I need.

 After joining the server, I saw the rules, which included the usual leftist "don't disagree with us about anything related to gender" clauses, as vague as ever (words like 'harass', 'prejudice', 'anti-' used).
 I reluctantly agreed planning not to start a discussion about it.
 So the gatekeeper, Fizzy's right-hand Qpoter, came to ask me one question first: "What do you think of trans peeps".